Skip to content

 The above XML declaration creates a TimelineCellView with the following attributes of note:

-• app:timelineTodayColor – The color of the circle displayed around the timestamp of the current day.
+• app:timelineTodayLineColor – The color of the line displayed to mark the current day.

 • app:timelinePreviewHeadlineTextAppearance – The properties of the headline text in Preview View.